flenniken/collections/readme.md

 # Build Setup

-Make sure you have docker installed then run the following to fetch the collections code and start the environment.
+You setup for building Collections with these steps:

-Get the code from github:
+* download the code
+* install docker
+* create docker container

+You download the code with the following commands.
+They create a collections folder in your code home folder then pull the code from github.

 ~~~
 cd ~